-The Palmdale Station site would require the permanent conversion of land uses and could have both direct and indirect effects on adjacent land uses that could cause additional conversion of land uses to transportation use.
+The Palmdale Station site would require the permanent conversion of land and could have both direct and indirect effects on adjacent land uses that could cause additional conversion of land uses to transportation use.

-The Palmdale Station site would result in the permanent conversion of approximately 526 acres of existing land use to transportation use.
-Table 3.13-5, provided under Impact LU #3 for the B-P Build Alternatives, shows the total acres of existing land uses estimated to be permanently impacted by the station site by land use type.
-Most of the land anticipated to be permanently converted to transportation land use is vacant.
+The Palmdale Station site would result in the permanent conversion of approximately 528 acres of land to transportation use.
+Table 3.13-3, provided under Impact LU #3 for the B-P Build Alternatives, shows the total acres of existing land uses estimated to be permanently impacted by the station site by land use type.
+Most of the land anticipated to be permanently converted to transportation land use is currently vacant.
 Railroad/utility land uses account for the subsequent greatest conversion of existing land uses to transportation land use.
-Overall, the construction of the station site would convert a total of approximately 184 acres of existing land uses (not including vacant land) to transportation use.
+Overall, the construction of the station site would convert a total of approximately 186 acres of existing land uses (not including vacant land) to transportation use.

-The potential for construction of the Palmdale Station site to permanently convert existing and planned land uses outside the permanent footprint would be minimized if some of the land outside the area required for operation and maintenance is declared to be excess by the Authority and sold/exchanged in compliance with the procedures set forth in Public Utilities Code Section 185040.
+As discussed above under Impact LU #3 for the B-P Build Alternatives, the potential for construction of the Palmdale Station site to permanently convert existing and planned land uses outside the permanent footprint would be minimized if some of the land outside the area required for operation and maintenance is declared to be excess by the Authority and sold/exchanged in compliance with the procedures set forth in Public Utilities Code Section 185040.

 Compliance with Public Utilities Code Section 185040 would not minimize any of the effects associated with the conversion of land within the permanent footprint.
-Because the Palmdale Station site could result in changes to existing land use patterns on adjacent land and could permanently convert land to uses that would not be consistent with applicable local land use plans, some residual impacts associated with the conversion of existing and planned land uses would remain.
+Because the Palmdale Station site could result in changes to existing land use patterns on adjacent land and could permanently convert land to uses that would not be consistent with applicable local land use plans, some residual impacts would remain.